-Chances are, if you’ve watched any of the March Madness highlight montages over the last few weeks, you’ve heard Gus Johnson’s fervent and unmistakable voice bellow out this phrase.
+Chances are, if you’ve watched college basketball highlight montages, you’ve heard Gus Johnson’s fervent and unmistakable voice bellow out this phrase.

-At the time it applied to tiny Davidson College as they barnstormed the Elite Eight behind the as yet unknown Steph Curry.
+At the time it applied to Gonzaga, who crashed the Elite Eight with a last-second tip-in over Florida.
 But it could just as easily apply to any unexpected visitor standing up to college basketball’s bluebloods this time of year.

-The reference, of course, is to that old fairy tale Cinderella, a term that appears as regularly in March as blossoming flowers and Spring Training baseball.
+The reference, of course, is to that old fairy tale Cinderella, a term that appears at the start of the college basketball season and continues into the madness of March.

 Let’s be honest.
-Any fan of the wonderful, chaotic scramble that is the NCAA Men’s Basketball tournament loves to identify and attach themselves to whatever upstart will carry the Cinderella mantle that year.
+Any fan of the wonderful, chaotic scramble that is the NCAA Men’s Basketball season loves to identify and attach themselves to whatever upstart will carry the Cinderella mantle that year.